 Favorite book: Love (Leo Buscaglia) "...or anything by David Sedaris."

 If you were a superhero, who would you be?
-"I gotta go Batman on this one.
+"Batman.
 Christian Bale's Batman."

-Hobbies: "Drooling over bicycles online.
-Fitness in any shape or form (because I love food!)
+Hobbies: "Drooling over bicycles.
+Fitness in any shape or form (only because I love food!)
 Trying new places to eat is always a treat; tying new coffee is a very close followup to trying new restaurants.
 I also enjoy discovering new music, which I often use to teach indoor cycling classes."

 Tucson, AZ.
 2 years with Bicycle Adventures.